titusjan/hill_shading/README.txt

 functions for calculating the intensity as it falls on a terrain/surface.
 The rest of the files is for plotting demos.

-There is no installation procedure, just copy what you need into your code.

 This software is released under the MIT license.
+There is no installation procedure, just copy the hillshade.py and intensity.py files into your code.

 Matplotlib hill shading:
     http://matplotlib.org/examples/pylab_examples/shading_example.html?highlight=codex%20shade